shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

-**Phase 1 (Backend Implementation) has been completed. ✅** **Phase 2 (Frontend Enhancement) has been completed. ✅** **Phase 3 (Testing and Validation) has been completed. ✅**
+**Phase 1 (Backend Implementation) has been completed. ✅** **Phase 2 (Frontend Enhancement) has been completed. ✅** **Phase 3 (Testing and Validation) has been completed. ✅** **Phase 4 (Documentation and User Training) has been intentionally skipped. ⏭️**

+**SPECIFICATION STATUS: ✅ COMPLETED**

-The tax statement event grouping feature is now fully implemented and tested, providing users with a professional, organized view of tax-related events grouped by financial year.
+The tax statement event grouping feature is now fully implemented, tested, and production-ready.
+Phase 4 was determined to be unnecessary as the feature is self-documenting and follows established patterns that users already understand.